 The three dots either hide or reveal these extra settings.
 Simply tap it to hide or show the extra settings as you need them.

-Lightroom Mobile for iPhone food photography is a really great tool.
-There are so many camera settings to experiment with depending on the lighting you are working with.
-Take some time to experiment with each of them to see how they can help your images improve.
+Lightroom Mobile for iPhone food photography is a really great camera tool.
+Take some time to experiment with each of tools and settings to see how they can help your images improve.
 Reach out with questions anytime.

 READ MORE ABOUT: IPHONE PHOTOGRAPHY TIPS & ACCESSORIES